 - If they apply for their attendance area middle school during Open Enrollment through May 31, they will be assigned to their attendance area school, as long as the school offers the services the student needs (unless they apply for and are assigned to a higher ranked choice). - Students may apply for any school with space available during or after Open Enrollment through May 31. - HC: Students eligible, but not enrolled as HCC, are not automatically assigned to their HCC pathway school.
 If they apply for HCC during Open Enrollment through May 31, they will be assigned to their HCC pathway school.
-Assignment to the non-pathway school depends on space available; tiebreakers apply during Open Enrollment. - If a student becomes HC-eligible after May 31 and applies for HCC, they will be assigned to their HCC pathway school.
-7 Assignment to the non-pathway school may be requested through May 31 and depends on space available. - Advanced Learners: Advanced Learners (Spectrum) who apply for their attendance area school by May 31 will be assigned to AL at that school, as long as the school offers the services the student needs (unless they apply for and are assigned to a higher ranked choice).
+Assignment to the non-pathway school depends on space available; tiebreakers apply during Open Enrollment.

+If a student becomes HC-eligible after May 31 and applies for HCC, they will be assigned to their HCC pathway school.
+Assignment to the non-pathway school may be requested through May 31 and depends on space available.